nick-benoit14/cosmos-unpacking_interface/README.md

 ## Usage

 You will likely need to define your own custom PacketMapper.
 A PacketMapper handles mapping a cosmos packet into our internal representation, a `BaseNameMap`.
+As an example you can look at the Rdoc generated docs in the `docs` folder of this repository.
 An example is given here:

 ```
 require 'cosmos/unpacking_interface'